giovannibriones/osticket-prereqs/README.md

 </p>
 <p>
 <strong> NOTE: Make sure to set the size to at least 2 vcpus and 16 GiB memory.
-And confirm that RDP (3389) is allowed in "Select inbound ports" in order to allow Remote Desktop access to the VM.</strong> </p>
+And make sure that RDP (3389) is allowed in "Select inbound ports" in order to permit Remote Desktop access to the VM.</strong> </p>
 <p>

 <img width="757" alt="3" src="https://github.com/giovannibriones/osticket-prereqs/assets/163789590/82b2c67a-3b78-43c8-8980-8725923375ad">